henrysky/astroNN_spectra_paper_figures/README.rst

     #load neural net
     neuralnet = load_folder('astroNN_0617_run001')

-    # inference, if there are multiple visits, then you should use the global
+    # inference, if there are multiple visits, then you should use the globally
-    # weighting combined spectra
+    # weighted combined spectra (i.e. the second row)
     pred, pred_err = neuralnet.test(norm_spec)

     print(neuralnet.targetname)  # output neurons representation